 What to Wear in Dubai – By the Pool, At the Beach, Or around your Hotel

 It’s perfectly acceptable to wear swimming trunks, bikinis or one piece swimsuits on the beach or by the hotel pool; but it’s disrespectful to walk the streets in a bikini or in shorts and a bikini top.
 Gentlemen may admirably fill out their Speedos but keep them for the beach too.
 It is illegal for women to sunbath topless.
 Thong bikini bottoms are disrespectful and likely to attract a crowd of appreciative construction workers if you wear them on the beach.
 If you wouldn’t wear your beach outfit to your local supermarket back home to do your weekly shopping, then it’s most probably not a good idea to wear it outside of your hotel in Dubai.

-Bear in mind, also, that many of the other tourists in your hotel may be families from neighbouring, more conservative, Gulf countries and to avoid making them uncomfortable you may want to cover up when you walk through the hotel to get to the pool or beach.
+Bear in mind, also, that many of the other tourists in your hotel may be families from neighbouring, more conservative, Gulf countries and to avoid making them uncomfortable you should cover up when you walk through the hotel to get to the pool or beach.
 There may also be local Emiratis in your hotel as hotels form a big part of the social scene in Dubai.